Have you ever…

 His vision was to nurture the untapped potential of youth and inspire them to bring about a spiritual renaissance in India and abroad.
 In accordance with this vision, YEP is a youth leadership program based on values and service.
 The youth are our nation’s greatest source of “renewable energy.”
 The youth also have the power to bring about much needed change especially when equipped with the right vision, essential life skills, and a sense of compassion.
 The youth can become powerful agents of change.

 YEP is an initiative by Chinmaya Yuva Kendra (CHYK), the global youth wing of Chinmaya Mission.
-YEP was designed and conducted in 2003, especially for young adults, to learn the principles of Vedanta, serve the community, and grow as dynamic, positive contributors to society.
-Graduates of YEP are known as Yuvaveers.
-Since 2003, more than 350 Yuvaveers have graduated the program, which is conducted every year at Chinmaya Vibhooti, Pune, India.
+YEP was designed for the youth, to learn the principles of Vedanta, serve the community, and grow as dynamic, positive contributors to society.

 Learn.
 In the program, participants will be trained in Hindu philosophy, Indian culture, and principles of management, ethics, and organizational skills.
 The goal is to empower youth to become pillars of positive influence among their friends and community.
 Equipped with this training, the confident young adults will be able to effectively reach out and inspire their peers with their dynamic vision.
 They would bloom into caring, responsible individuals with a sense of pride and duty toward the society and nation.